KalaayPT/Profit-Taker-Guide/docs/advanced/solo-speedrun-builds.md

 ### **Mech Velocitus**

 :::danger ATTENTION:
-We are currently in the process of reviewing the changes caused by the Jade update.
-These changes almost exclusively affect Archgun performance and the main takeaway is that Magnetic damage is now needed instead of Radiation.
-Profit Taker's legs also have more health now.
-We will update the builds as soon as possible (whenever Overframe adds Primed Dual Rounds so we can update the screenshots)
+The Jade Shadows Update changed the way archgun calculations and damage resistances work so our archgun builds are no longer up to date.
+We will update the builds as soon as possible (whenever Overframe adds Primed Dual Rounds so we can update the screenshots).

+Main takeaways are as follows: Everything has more health and Profit-Taker is now weak to magnetic

+For now, just replace radiation with magnetic and fire rate with Primed Dual Rounds in your archgun builds.
 :::

 <div style="width: 100%; text-align: left;">